Several fans treated for hypothermia at the fourth-coldest game in NFL history

 🥶🥶🥶🥶🥶🥶🥶🥶 pic.twitter.com/q5rqMcbgUW— NWS Kansas City (@NWSKansasCity) January 14, 2024

 In the week since Jan.
-9, at least 59 patients have been treated for weather-related problems, the KU emergency department reported.
+9, at least 59 patients have been treated for weather-related problems, the health system reported.
 Eleven of those were frostbite cases, with nine admitted to the Burnett Burn Center.

 According to the Centers for Disease Control and Prevention, hypothermia sets in when the body loses heat faster than it can create due to exposure to very cold temperatures for lengthy periods.
 Warning signs include shivering, confusion, memory loss, and slurred speech.